Team Fortress 2: Marketing and microtransactions

 Valve had provided other promotions to draw players into the game.
-Valve has held weekends of free play for Team Fortress 2 before the game was made free-to-play.
+Valve held weekends of free play for Team Fortress 2 before the game was made free-to-play.
 Through various updates, hats and accessories can be worn by any of the classes, giving players an ability to customize the look of their character, and extremely rare hats named "Unusuals" have particle effects attached to it and are only obtainable through opening "crates" or trading with other players.
+Cosmetic items can also be obtained through the Steam Community Market, which Valve released in 2013.
 New weapons were added in updates to allow the player to choose a loadout and play style that best suits them.

 Hats and weapons can be gained as a random drop, through the crafting/trading systems, or via cross-promotion: Limited-edition hats and weapons have been awarded for pre-ordering or gaining Achievements in other content from Steam, both from Valve (such as Left 4 Dead 2 and Alien Swarm) or other third-party games such as Sam & Max: The Devil's Playhouse, Worms Reloaded, Killing Floor, or Poker Night at the Inventory (which features the Heavy class as a character).
 According to Robin Walker, Valve introduced these additional hats as an indirect means for players to show status within the game or their affiliation with another game series simply by visual appearance.

 The Pyro, Heavy, and Spy all function as a single playable character in the PC release of Sonic & All-Stars Racing Transformed.
 The Pyro, Medic, Engineer, and Heavy appear as playable characters in Dungeon of the Endless.
 The Pyro was added as a playable character to Killing Floor in 2010, along with appearing as a henchman in the 2021 game Evil Genius 2.

 The game's first television commercial premiered during the first episode of the fifth season of The Venture Bros. in June 2013, featuring in-game accessories that were created with the help of Adult Swim.

+Valve has licensed intellectual property from Team Fortress 2 to many different game development and pop culture companies.
+Valve has collaborated with the National Entertainment Collectibles Association and threezero to produce action figures of the nine classes.
+Valve has also licensed Team Fortress 2's classes to Funko, who released POP! vinyls of the Heavy, Medic and Scout in 2017.
+In 2014, Valve licensed the classes for use in the FaceRig program.
+Team Fortress 2 classes have also featured in Evil Genius 2 and Fall Guys.